 The university city of Maastricht is one of the latest to be inhabited by The Student Hotel and in keeping with their brand ethos of redefining the student experience in terms of life, work, and travel, they’ve teamed up with Amsterdam’s Studio Modijefsky to create The Commons; a three-tiered restaurant and bar where students, travellers, and locals alike can congregate over breakfast, lunch, dinner, drinks and all in between.

 Located in the Sphinxkwartier neighbourhood, a once forgotten part of town gradually coming back to life—thanks to the arrival of the Muziekgieterij; Bureau Europa; UNU-Merit; Pathé; Lumière Cinema; and The Student Hotel—The Commons is situated in the newest part of the whopping cultural complex, and features Studio Modijefsky’s signature pop of bright colours combined with ample natural light, and a moody industrial edge.

 Celebrating the building’s industrial heritage throughout—its former life was as a ceramics factory called the Sphinx Factory—bespoke furniture and a candy-coloured palette of blues, greys, pinks, and yellows are inspired by those ceramics, geometric motifs inspired by the shapes of pottery moulds.
-Using style and quirk to soften a cavernous space, Studio Modijefsky provide a lesson in fine design for students and fanatics alike.
+Using style and quirk to soften a cavernous space, Studio Modijefsky provide a lesson in style for students and design fanatics alike.